 Up to the challenge anyway?
 Great!
 But if you’re nervous, there’s no shame in talking about any apprehensions you have with your potential employer.
 I suggest arranging a working interview, or you could set up a “trial day” where you provide care over a short period, rather than a full day before committing to the family.

-2. Understand the Child’s Needs
+2. Understand the child’s needs

 There are a few key questions I always try to ask when I start nannying for a new family.
 Things like diet (especially allergies!), daily routine, and any specific care needs are essential to know before you start.
 Proactively meeting a child’s needs will make your day much smoother and keep the littles happier, too!
+And, you never want to undermine the parent’s by contradicting their routines.

-Toddlers are also at risk of choking because they often put things in their mouths.
+Toddlers are also at risk of choking hazards because they often put things in their mouths.
 It’s super important to be aware of this!
 To avoid any accidents, be mindful of their surroundings so that you can remove hazards before there’s a problem.

 Being trained in any of these things is super helpful.
-I’d advise you investigate what’s available in your area and sign up for a course if you haven’t already!
+I’d advise you to investigate what’s available in your area and sign up for a course if you haven’t already!
 For example, the Red Cross offers an excellent Babysitting training program worth checking out.

 As a nanny, you should always know who to call in case of an emergency.
 Whether you’re putting the numbers into your personal phone or there is a list posted on the fridge, make sure to have this on hand.

-5. Open Communication with Parents
+5. Open communication with parents

 Parent/guardian communication is key.
 The end of your shift is a good time to relay any necessary information from the day.
 Things to talk about include: Did the toddler nap?
 Were there any incidents in the day?